GwenBritton/Linux-The_File_System/.guides/content/Moving-files-104c.md

 __Definition:__
 The `mv` command moves each file or directory named by a __source__ argument to a __destination__ directory named by the destination directory argument.

-__NOTE:__ This command can only perform one operation at a time.
-Meaning that it can only move one file or directory per input.

 |||

 Remove the empty _css/_ directory as it is no longer required, and list your `~/workspace` directory to confirm that the _styles.css_ file has been moved: